Thai tea: Ingredients

 The drink is made from strongly brewed Ceylon tea, or a locally grown landrace (traditional or semi-wild) version of Assam known as bai miang (ใบเมี่ยง).

 The tea is sweetened with sugar and condensed milk and served chilled.
-Evaporated milk, coconut milk or whole milk is poured over the tea and ice before serving to add taste and creamy appearance.
-In Thai restaurants, it is served in a tall glass, but when sold from street and market stalls in Thailand it may be poured over the crushed ice in a plastic bag or tall plastic cups.
+Evaporated milk, or whole milk is poured over the tea and ice before serving to add taste and creamy appearance.
+In Thai restaurants, it is served in a tall glass, but when sold from street and market stalls in Thailand it may be poured over crushed ice in a plastic bag or tall plastic cups.
 It may also be made into a frappé at some vendors.

-Tapioca pearls can be added to Thai tea to make a bubble tea.
+Tapioca pearls can be added to Thai tea to make bubble tea.